-Refresh: Starts with registration of a REFRESH command and ends when ^tRFC is all banks idle state.
+Refresh: Starts with registration of a REFRESH command and ends when tRFC is met.
+After tRFC is met, the DDR2 SDRAM will be in the all banks idle state.

-Accessing mode register:
+Accessing mode

-Starts with registration of the LOAD MODE command and ends when ^tMRD has been met.
-After ^tMRD is met, the DDR2 SDRAM will be in the
+Starts with registration of the LOAD MODE command and ends when tMRD has been met.
+After tMRD is met, the DDR2 SDRAM will be in the register: all banks idle state.